Integrating Research Data into Official Statistics

 The third phase applies the quality assessment framework from Section 3.3:

-Step 3.1: Assess relevance -- Verify that the research data address the specific accounting requirements identified in Phase 1.
-Relevance assessment should consider both conceptual relevance (do the measured variables correspond to the accounting concepts?) and practical relevance (are the data sufficiently timely, granular, and complete for the intended use?).
+Step 3.1: Assess relevance (as defined in Section 3.3.1)—Verify that the research data address the specific accounting requirements identified in Phase 1, considering both conceptual fit (do the measured variables correspond to the accounting concepts?) and practical fit (are the data sufficiently timely, granular, and complete?).

-Step 3.2: Evaluate accuracy -- Assess the accuracy of research data using available validation studies, inter-comparison exercises, or ground-truthing campaigns.
-For satellite-derived products, consult published accuracy assessments from the product specification or validation reports.
-For field survey data, review sampling design adequacy and measurement precision.
-For modelled outputs, assess the model's skill metrics against independent observations.
+Step 3.2: Evaluate accuracy (as defined in Section 3.3.1)—Assess accuracy using available validation studies, inter-comparison exercises, or ground-truthing campaigns.
+For satellite-derived products, consult published accuracy assessments.
+For modelled outputs, assess model skill metrics against independent observations.

-Step 3.3: Test coherence -- Verify that research data can be combined with other data sources used in the accounts.
+Step 3.3: Test coherence (as defined in Section 3.3.1)—Verify that research data can be combined with other account data sources.
 Coherence testing should identify discrepancies in spatial boundaries, temporal reference periods, or measurement units that require harmonisation (see TG-4.6 Data Harmonisation).

-Step 3.5: Quantify uncertainty -- Where feasible, quantify the uncertainty associated with research data values.
+Step 3.5: Quantify uncertainty—Where feasible, quantify the uncertainty associated with research data values.
 This may take the form of standard errors (for survey-based estimates), confidence intervals (for modelled values), or qualitative uncertainty categories (high/medium/low confidence).
 Uncertainty estimates should be documented in metadata and, where appropriate, published alongside account values.
+Where multiple uncertainty components must be combined into a single published figure, follow the methods note in Section 3.3.3.

 3.5.4 Phase 4: Account integration